 One of the key tasks of the laboratory is development and implementation of new efficient methods for mathematical modeling of complex problems, particularly in the fields of structural mechanics, fluid mechanics, and molecular simulations.
 Apart from developing our in-house open-source codes such as ESPRESO, BEM4I, MULTIDYN, and lib4neuro, we are involved in customized development and implementation of methods extending the functionality of our partners' codes.
-In the field of scientific and engineering computing, our team has deep knowledge as well as vast experience in solving engineering problems using high-performance numerical simulations.
+In the field of scientific and engineering computing, our team has deep knowledge as well as vast experience in solving engineering problems with methods of numerical simulations using HPC infrastructure.
 For external partners, there are several possibilities to cooperate with us in both basic and applied research.

 Development and implementation of parallel algorithms